At a Glance:

-Stan and Domonique’s defibrillators kept them going for several years, but in October 2014, Stan’s ARVD had progressed to biventricular dysplasia, meaning his condition was now affecting both sides of his heart.
+Stan and Domonique’s defibrillators kept them going for several years, but eventually, Stan’s ARVD had progressed to biventricular dysplasia, meaning his condition was now affecting both sides of his heart.

 “He was dying of shock.
 His heart was not pumping enough blood around to maintain the health of all his vital organs, and without urgent intervention, he would not have survived,” said his cardiac surgeon, Dr. Jonathan Haft.

 Stan and his younger brother, Domonique, were both bridged to heart transplants with the SynCardia TAH.